mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 Conveniently, we can determine if a number is even without resorting to neural networks.
 We can write a `generateTestData` function to generate the training data for us.

 If we go through all our training examples and check what percentage of predictions is correct we can find a way to compare different sets of weights.
-This means we can find the configuration that makes our network most performant.
+This means we can determine the configuration that makes our network most performant.

 ## Training our network